leorrodrigues/bottleneck_interval_tree/README.md

 # Bottleneck Interval Tree

-This data structure represents a bottleneck interval tree, a modification of the AVL tree.
+This data structure represents a bottleneck interval tree, being a modification of the AVL tree.
 The tree is used to calculate the minimum capacity in a given interval.
 The tree can be used in many areas that is needed to represent 2D graphs, in Y axis you has the used capacity and in the X axis the time for example.
+All the code is built without recursion.

 ### Prerequisites